Biosecurity: Trusted Protection. Fast Detection.

 Biosecurity

-Preventative actions
+Preventive actions

-This starts by vaccinating your horse with Core EQ Innovator® for the five core diseases (WNV, EEE, WEE, tetanus and rabies) that every horse, everywhere may be exposed to regardless of their location, age, breed or discipline.
+Ultimately, everyone’s goal is to keep your horse happy and healthy.
+This starts by vaccinating your horse with Core EQ Innovator® against the five core diseases (West Nile virus, Eastern equine encephalomyelitis, Western equine encephalomyelitis, tetanus and rabies) that every horse everywhere may be exposed to, regardless of their location, age, breed or discipline.

-Next, the most common risk-based respiratory diseases are flu/rhino.
+Next, the most common risk-based respiratory diseases are flu and rhino.
 Ask your veterinarian to administer Fluvac Innovator® EHV-4/1 at least 2 to 3 weeks prior to traveling.
-This will give you confidence that you are providing the protection your horse needs to help prevent respiratory illness from flu/rhino.
+This will give you the confidence that you’re providing the protection your horse needs to help prevent respiratory illness due to flu or rhino.
+Routine vaccines are only the first step.
+Prevention also includes taking precautions to limit the spread of disease before leaving home, on-site and upon your return.

-This checklist can help you create an outline for your barn’s biosecurity plan.
+These checklists can help you create an outline for your barn's biosecurity plan.

 Before the trip

-- Ensure your horse’s vaccinations are up to date based on veterinarian recommendations.
+• Ensure your horse’s vaccinations are up to date based on veterinarian recommendations

-- Confirm venue health requirements (up-to-date vaccination records, Coggins test, health certificate, passport) with enough advanced notice to get appropriate documentation from your veterinarian.
+• Confirm venue health requirements (up-to-date vaccination records, Coggins test, health certificate, passport) with enough advanced notice to get appropriate documentation from your veterinarian

-- Pack thermometer and emergency kit.
+• Pack a thermometer and emergency kit

 At the show

-- Clean and disinfect the stall before unloading your horse.
+• Clean and disinfect the stall before unloading your horse

-- Ensure each horse has their own individual tack, equipment and gear.
+• Ensure each horse has their own individual tack, equipment and gear

-- Avoid shared water sources or buckets on-site.
+• Avoid shared water sources or buckets on-site

 Back home

-- Continue to take daily rectal temperature for 14 days.
+• Continue to take daily rectal temperature for 14 days

 Identifying which horses are sick, which have been exposed and which may potentially get sick is critical for herd management and potential isolation.